anjelofrancis/airbnb-clone-project/README.md

 - Properties to Reviews: A property can have multiple reviews, but each review is associated with only one property (One-to-Many).
 - Users to Reviews: A user can write multiple reviews, but each review is written by only one user (One-to-Many).

+## **Feature Breakdown**
+- User Management: Enables secure registration, authentication, and profile management for users.
+This feature ensures that guests and hosts can create accounts, log in securely, and update their personal information, forming the foundation for user interactions in the platform.
+- Property Management: Allows hosts to create, update, and delete property listings with details like location and price.
+This feature empowers hosts to manage their offerings, making properties available for guests to browse and book.
+- Booking System: Facilitates the reservation of properties by users, including managing check-in and check-out dates.
+It ensures a smooth process for guests to secure accommodations and for hosts to track their bookings.
+- Payment Processing: Handles secure payment transactions for bookings, recording payment details and status.
+This feature ensures seamless and trustworthy financial interactions between guests and the platform.
+- Review System: Enables users to post ratings and comments for properties they’ve stayed at.
+This fosters trust and transparency by allowing guests to share feedback and helping others make informed booking decisions.
+- Data Optimization: Implements indexing and caching strategies to enhance database performance.
+This ensures fast data retrieval and a responsive user experience, even with large datasets.